Thooruna Reforestation Project.

 Certification Passport.

-Thooruna is 4,650-hectare cattle grazing property in Hawkwood, Queensland.
-The Environmental Account covers approximately 582 hectares of the eastern portion of the property, which includes cleared agricultural land, remnant vegetation, and areas of native regrowth.
+Thooruna is 4,650 ha cattle grazing property in Hawkwood, Queensland.
+The Environmental Account covers approximately 582 ha of the eastern portion of the property, which includes cleared agricultural land, remnant vegetation, and areas of native regrowth.
 The primary goal of the Thooruna Environmental Account is to provide comprehensive data on the condition of native vegetation and bird species richness over a 25-year period.

 Thooruna offers a valuable opportunity for reforestation, combining carbon sequestration and ACCU generation with the creation of vital habitat for threatened species.
 With several EPBC Act-listed endangered bird species likely to inhabit the area, the reforestation efforts are expected to expand and enhance suitable foraging and nesting habitats, fostering biodiversity and ecosystem resilience.
 This project will also serve as a model for other livestock enterprises of the benefits of integrating natural habitats into productive landscapes.